 When things in life get too rough many responsible people throw up their hands and declare, “I just want to run away.”
-But who in fact become the actually missing adults?
-Because most do reconsider, realizing the dire consequences should they actually ignore those responsibilities they’re currently loathing.
+But who in fact do become the missing adults?
+Because most reconsider, realizing the dire consequences should they actually ignore those responsibilities they’re currently loathing.

 Sophie Lapham, The Guardian: “Whether adults go missing intentionally or unintentionally, there is almost always vulnerability involved.”

-Research conducted by the Universities of Glasgow and Dundee several years ago regarding the phenomenon of missing persons revealed that 36% were adults, 75% with diagnosed mental health problems (Independent).
+Research conducted by the Universities of Glasgow and Dundee several years ago regarding the phenomenon of missing persons revealed that 36% were adults, 75% of which had diagnosed mental health problems (Independent).
 The latter statistic may indicate that many cases involved less than fully intentional or rational motives.

 Unlike many runaway teens, adults who flee often try to devise a find-me-proof plan.
 Interestingly, most interviewed for the UK research didn’t go far from home but hid relatively nearby: “For the majority of adults, their journeys involved staying local and visiting familiar places.
 The risks for some adults was balanced by the recognition that ‘if I had gone somewhere I didn’t know, it would have been a lot harder to get through the next few days because I wouldn’t know where anything was’.”

 From the University of Glasgow site: “The journeys are very stressful and although people may not know they are officially reported as missing, they realise someone may be trying to trace them.
 Many are unsure what will happen to them if they are located by the police, with some fearing arrest, and often they are surprised to be treated with sympathy and understanding.”

 In this country intentional runners are sometimes referred to as maliciously missing.
 They are hiding and have reasons they don’t want to be found.